Despite the heat of the summer, there are still a number of ski areas around Europe which are open or plan to start skiing in September.

 The glacier ski area at the end of the Pitztal valley in the Tyrol opened on 18 September for the autumn 2021 season and currently has one cable car open for skiing and 15cm of snow depth.

 Late summer skiing on the Kaunertal Glacier in the Tyrol will open near the end of the month on 25 September.

 The Passo Stelvio (or the Stilfserjoch as the German-speakers in the area call it), a small summer-only ski area on the border between Lombardy and the South Tyrol, is open through the month of September and into October.

 More information: www.passostelvio.eu

-The summer ski area on the Plateau Rosa above Zermatt offers seven high-altitude runs at the time of writing.
+The summer ski area on the Plateau Rosa above Zermatt offers seven high-altitude runs at the time of writing with a depth of 150cm of snow.
 The skiing on the Swiss side is also available to visitors from the Italian ski resort of Cervinia.

 More information: www.matterhornparadise.ch

 Four runs, with the longest weighing in at around five kilometres, are currently open in the Mittelallin ski area above Saas Fee.